top of page

 Weaknesses:

 Coleman lacks dynamic top-end speed; not somebody who will consistently hit home runs.
 Can catch checkdowns and make plays but lacks variety as a route runner; won't create any mismatches.
+Per-carry production decreased in 2025.

 6.

-Archetype: 2-Down Slasher
+Archetype: 2-Down Bruiser

 School: